Lion's Mane Mushrooms

 Inventory, lb : 0

-The Lion’s Mane mushroom is available in the late summer and autumn months.
+Lion’s Mane mushrooms are available in the late summer through fall.

-Recipes that include Lion's Mane.
+Recipes that include Lion's Mane Mushrooms.
 One is easiest, three is harder.